-Homeowners can now celebrate the rich architectural history of Medford with an attractive historical marker that shows the original date their house was built.
+Celebrate the rich architectural history of Medford with an attractive historical marker showing the date your house was built.

-To find out how to research the history of your Medford house, see our printable brochure: Tracing the History of Your Medford House.
+To find out how to research the history of your Medford house, see our printable brochure: HERE.

-To order a historical marker, print and fill out our Historic House Marker Order Form.
+To order a historical marker, print and fill out our ORDER FORM.

 How do I order a historical marker?

 Fill out the attached order form and send it along with your check.
 Although it is not necessary, it can be helpful if you have it, that you include any documentation you may have about your house’s history, such as a deed, city directory listing, building permit, or survey.

 Medford Historical Society & Museum at 10 Governors Ave., Medford, MA 02155.

 What does the marker say?

 Each custom-made marker shows the date your home was built and displays the official logo of the Medford Historical Society & Museum.
 We reserve the right to deny specific requests for special wording on markers.